 Land conversion for agriculture is one of the largest drivers of deforestation in Malawi.
 Being an agro-based economy with 85% of the population relying on agriculture, the problem only intensifies.
-Market pressures force farmers in Malawi to intensify agriculture and focus on short-term investment returns which lead to soil degradation.
+Market pressures force farmers in Malawi to intensify agriculture and focus on short-term investment returns which lead to land degradation.
 With degraded soils, farmers are forced to supplement their farming income through over-exploitation of natural resources which adversely affects the environment.
 Similarly, 52% of the rural population in Malawi are women who play a huge role in natural resource management and are significant users of community forests and farms.
-At SFS our vision is to provide women small-holder farmers with extension services, ready markets, profitable and customized and sustainable interventions to natural resources management that give way to regenerative or restorative farming systems.
+At SFS our vision is to provide small-holder farmers with extension services, ready markets, profitable and customized and sustainable interventions to natural resources management that give way to regenerative or restorative farming systems.